-Some positions expect you to have professional qualifications.
+Some positions expect professional qualifications.
 For example, to become a pilot you'll need an Airline Transport Pilot Licence (ATPL) - see how to become a pilot in the UK.
-To drive a lorry, bus or coach, you'll need a Driver Certificate of Professional Competence (Driver CPC) - or apply for a National Vocational Training (NVT) concession while you're driving.
+To drive a lorry, bus or coach, you'll need a Driver Certificate of Professional Competence (Driver CPC) - or to apply for a National Vocational Training (NVT) concession while you're driving.

-For information on the entry requirements for different roles, see individual transport and logistics job profiles.
+For information on entry requirements for different roles, see transport and logistics job profiles.